 This PDF file is for downloading and printing only.
 You will need Adobe Reader to open the file, and Adobe Reader can be downloaded for free here.
-Colors from your printer may appear slightly different from your computer screen.
+Colors from your printer may appear slightly different from those on your computer screen.
 You will not receive a physical product.

-All orders are final and cannot be returned or exchanged.
+Due to the nature of digital products, all orders are final and cannot be returned or exchanged.

 I teach ELL in a K-2 school.
 I try and present on my student holidays and festivals to general classrooms.
 I want my students to feel proud of their heritage culture.